 The mention of Canada typically conjures up images of snowy landscapes and freezing temperatures, but it is also a beautiful location for summer.
 So, if summer is your favourite season, here are the best places in Canada for you to call home.

+If you're looking for homes for sale in Vancouver, there are a lot of reasons why this city is one of the best places to live in Canada.
 It is not just a thriving city of art and culture but also Vancouver beaches like Spanish Banks and Kits Beach offer a more typical summer experience of sun, sea, and sand.
 There is also Stanley Park which is bigger than New York’s famous Central Park – perfect for cycling.
 You can explore the art district of Granville Island or embark on a Sea Vancouver tour and see the city from the water.

 At the heart of the French-speaking region of Quebec is Montreal, home to the country’s best poutine.
 There is Jean-Dore Beach and the Lachine Canal where you can while away the summer days or visit famous sites like Notre Dame, Mount Royal or Montreal Biodome.